-As described above, the University's policy is to maintain affordability for state resident undergraduates.
+As described above, the University's policy is to maintain affordability for State resident undergraduates.
 Accordingly, this report has focused analysis on how California students finance their UC education.
 Nonresident students finance their education very differently than do California residents.
-They have never received UC need-based grants to cover Nonresident Supplemental Tuition, and moving forward they will not be eligible to receive it to cover in-state costs either.

-Figure 1-20 Trends in Per Capita Undergraduate Gift Aid by Residency, 2020-21 Constant Dollars
+Trends in Per Capita Undergraduate Gift Aid by Residency, 2021-22 Constant Dollars